datamin-io/public-documentation/general-information/quick-start-guide.md

 # Quick start guide

-The shortest path to start streaming data with Datamin is to integrate with the source from where you want to stream, with the destination to where you want to stream and build a streaming pipeline for it.
+The shortest path to start streaming data with Ylem is to integrate with the source from where you want to stream, with the destination to where you want to stream and build a streaming pipeline for it.

 Let's create two simple pipeline examples.&#x20;